IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This profile also uses the terms "token introspection", "introspection endpoint", "introspection request", and "introspection response" as defined by the OAuth2 Token Introspection specification [RFC7662].

-In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1], this profile distinguishes confidential clients, credentialed clients, and public clients as follows:
+In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1], this profile distinguishes confidential clients and public clients as follows:

 - *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way that the user has no access to it (e.g., a server hosted web application)

-- *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server

 - *public client* - a client where the user (in principle) has access to the client code and client data.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user)